zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    (i.e. [in-bailiwick] only).

-   1. If an IP from *Delegation Strict Glue* is not listed in *Address Records From Child* with that same name server name then output *[IN_BAILIWICK_ADDR_MISMATCH]*.
+   1. If an IP from *Delegation Strict Glue* is not listed in *Address Records From Child* with that same name server name, then output *[IN_BAILIWICK_ADDR_MISMATCH]*.

-   2. If an IP from *Address Records From Child* is not listed in *Delegation Strict Glue* with that same name server name then output *[EXTRA_ADDRESS_CHILD]*.
+   2. If an IP from *Address Records From Child* is not listed in *Delegation Strict Glue* with that same name server name, then output *[EXTRA_ADDRESS_CHILD]*.

 7. For each name server name in *Delegation Extended Glue*